antirez/neural-redis/README.md

 The function is able to both send data or evaluate the error rate.

-After we load the dataset, before any training, the output of `NR.INFO` will look like this:
+After we load 601 entries from the dataset, before any training, the output of `NR.INFO` will look like this:

     > NR.INFO mynet
      1) id